Economic Stability in Lebanon: How the Interest rate and the Money Supply affect the Current Account Balance and the Trade Balance(Pages 456-474)

 How to Cite:

 Racha Mohamad Arab Ghayad, Mohamad Ali Hamdan and Ghada Haidar Khalife.
-The Impact of Monetary Policy on External Balance in Lebanon. [ref]: vol.21.2023. available at: https://refpress.org/ref-vol21-a47/
+Economic Stability in Lebanon: How the Interest rate and the Money Supply affect the Current Account Balance and the Trade Balance. [ref]: vol.21.2023. available at: https://refpress.org/ref-vol21-a47/

 Licensee REF Press This is an open access article licensed under the terms of the Creative Commons Attribution Non-Commercial License (http://creativecommons.org/licenses/by-nc/3.0/) which permits unrestricted, non-commercial use, distribution and reproduction in any medium, provided the work is properly cited.